Over the centuries, numerous empires dominated Mesopotamia, the fertile land we now call Iraq. Located between the Euphrates and Tigris Rivers

 in 1990, provoked by the long standing territorial dispute between the two countries, the Gulf War began, and their forces were quickly defeated by a military coalition.

-Today, after the US
+Today, after the U. S.

+Iraq is currently considered to be one of the most dangerous countries in the world.
 Due to these conditions, travel to Iraq at this time is dangerous and unpredictable.